Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 A successful PR strategy should include both one-off and ongoing PR efforts.
 You want to create and promote PR-worthy content.
 At the same time, you want to build relationships and land regular press mentions.

 Given the importance of a press network, I’ll devote the next section to building relationships with journalists.
-Later, we’ll look at creating a content strategy for both ongoing and one-off promotion.
+Later, we’ll look at creating a content strategy for both ongoing and one-off promotions.

 How to Build Relationships with Journalists